-In today's world when the mid-market is fiercely competitive and switching costs are too low. customer satisfaction is the most important aspect in the industry.
+In today's world when the market is fiercely competitive and switching costs are low, customer satisfaction is the most important aspect in the industry.
 At AFPL, the importance of customer satisfaction is recognized and appreciated for it to be the bedrock of the entire financial service industry.
-AFPL considers itself to be one of the most agile organizations in the structured finance domain & is respected in the client community for its ability to solve complex situations related to their business.
-AFPL believes that customer centricity of its clients is based on four pillars: understand the problem, deliver with solution, respond and be agile towards situations & go the extra mile.
-This is the motto towards serving the growing entrepreneurial community of India.
+AFPL considers itself to be one of the most agile organizations in the structured finance domain θ is known to provide solutions to complex situations.